Last updated: May 29, 2017

 Adobe may also share your personal information:

-- When we have a good faith belief that the disclosure is necessary to prevent or respond to fraud, defend our websites or applications against attacks, or protect the property and safety of Adobe, our customers and users, or the public.
+- When we have a good faith belief that the disclosure is necessary to prevent or respond to fraud, defend our apps or websites against attacks, or protect the property and safety of Adobe, our customers and users, or the public

-- If we merge with or are acquired by another company; we sell an Adobe website, application, or business unit or all or a substantial portion of our assets are acquired by another company.
-In those cases your information will likely be one of the assets that is transferred.
+- If we merge with or are acquired by another company, sell an Adobe website, app, or business unit, or if all or a substantial portion of our assets are acquired by another company.
+In those cases your information will likely be one of the assets that is transferred

-We may share or publish aggregate information that doesn’t specifically identify you, such as statistical information about visitors to our websites or statistical information about how customers use our applications and hosted services.
+We may share or publish aggregate information that doesn’t specifically identify you, such as statistical information about visitors to our websites or statistical information about how customers use the Adobe Experience Cloud.

-To remove content you have shared on our websites and applications, please use the same website or application feature you used to share the content.
-If another user invites you to participate in shared viewing, editing, or commenting of content, you may be able to delete your contributions, but usually the user that invited you has full control.
+To remove content you have shared on our websites and apps, please use the same app or website feature you used to share the content.
+If another user invites you to participate in shared viewing, editing, or commenting of content, you may be able to delete your contributions, but usually the user who invited you has full control.
 If you have questions or concerns about this, please contact us.

 We understand that the security of your personal information is important.
 We provide reasonable administrative, technical, and physical security controls to protect your personal information.
 However, despite our efforts, no security controls are 100% effective and Adobe cannot ensure or warrant the security of your personal information.

-Your personal information and data files are stored on Adobe’s servers and the servers of companies we hire to provide services to us.
+Your personal information and files are stored on Adobe’s servers and the servers of companies we hire to provide services to us.
 Your personal information may be transferred across national borders because we have servers located worldwide and the companies we hire to help us run our business are located in different countries around the world.
-Please also see Adobe’s Safe Harbor policy.

-We will retain your personal information for as long as necessary to provide you with the websites and applications you are eligible to use with your Adobe ID, or as needed to comply with our legal obligations or enforce our agreements.
+To request that we remove your email address from our marketing database, deactivate your Adobe ID account, or provide you a copy of your personal information, please email your request to email@example.com.
+Please note that we need to retain certain information about you for legal and internal business reasons, such as fraud prevention.
+We will retain your personal information for as long as necessary to provide you with the websites and apps you are eligible to use with your Adobe ID and as needed to comply with our legal obligations and enforce our agreements.

-The Adobe family of companies (see list of Adobe entities [click "Office Locations" tab] and our acquired companies) and companies we hire to help us market our websites and applications on our behalf may use your information to provide you with information and offers related to Adobe.
+The Adobe family of companies (see list of Adobe entities and our acquired companies) and companies we hire to help us market our websites and apps on our behalf may use your information to provide you with information and offers related to Adobe.
 We give you choices regarding our marketing practices.

-If you have a privacy question or complaint, please email us at firstname.lastname@example.org.
-In addition, please see above regarding questions or complaints related to Adobe websites that have been awarded the TRUSTe Privacy Seal.
+If you have a privacy question or concern, please email us at firstname.lastname@example.org.